mozilla-releng/relengdocs/how-to/release/firefox/off-cycle-partner-repacks-and-funnelcake.rst

 .. code-block:: bash

-   # This will send instructions to stderr (console) and the input yaml
+   # This will send instructions to stderr (console) and the input.yml
-   # to ./input.yaml
+   # to ./input.yml
-   ./off-cycle-parter-respin.py -v 65.0.2 -b release -p seznam > input.yaml
+   ./off-cycle-parter-respin.py -v 65.0.2 -b release -p seznam > input.yml

 5. Load the Treeherder link from stderr.
 Make sure you are logged into Treeherder.
    In the top-right corner of the UI for the push locate the small triangle, select